renwill/tdd/README.md

   - Use === and !== over == and !=.
   - Avoid eval().
   - Avoid with.
+  - All variables/functions should be declared before used.

   - Whitespace
     - Every **comma (,)** should be followed by a space or a **line break**.